 The Organization recognizes contributions when cash, securities or other assets, an unconditional promise to give, or notification of a beneficial interest is received.
 Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been substantially met.
+Donated investments are recorded as contributions at their fair values at the date of donation.
 Contributed property and equipment are recorded at fair value at the date of donation.
 Contributions with donor-imposed stipulations regarding how the contributed assets must be used are recorded as net assets with donor restrictions; otherwise, the contributions are recorded as net assets without donor restrictions.
 Federal and state contracts and grants are conditioned upon certain performance requirements and the incurrence of allowable qualifying expenses.
-Consequently, at December 31, 2020 and 2019, conditional contributions approximating \$271,000 and \$246,000, for which no accounts have been received in advance, have not been recognized in the accompanying financial statements.
+Consequently, at December 31, 2021 and 2020, conditional contributions approximating \$250,000 and \$271,000, for which no amounts have been received in advance, have not been recognized in the accompanying financial statements.